pcrane70/kinetic-java-tools/kinetic-console/readme.txt

-How to run a kinetic-console demo locally:
+How to run a kinetic-console demo with 72 simulators:
 ==================================
 1. mvn clean package